ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-03-Large-Scale Study of Curiosity-Driven Learning.md

 $$ loss_{policy} = loss_{pg} + loss_{vf} + c_{entropy} * loss_{entropy} $$

-where $ loss_{pg} $ is the loss for policy gradient, $ loss_{vf} $ is the loss for value function estimation, and $ loss_{entropy} $ is the negative entropy of $ \pi $ to prevent overfitting.
+where $ loss_{pg} $ is the policy gradient loss, $ loss_{vf} $ is the value function loss, and $ loss_{entropy} $ is a regularization term to prevent policy overfitting.
 For more details on PPO algorithm as well as the concrete expression of loss functions, please refer to [PPO Algorithm](https://spinningup.openai.com/en/latest/algorithms/ppo.html) and [PPO Loss Functions](https://medium.com/aureliantactics/ppo-hyperparameters-and-ranges-6fc2d29bccbe).